 Every child or young person who plays or participates in football should be able to take part in an enjoyable and safe environment and be protected from abuse.
-This is the responsibility of every adult involved in football, thus every club is required to endorse and adhere to the Sussex County Football Association's Safeguarding Children Policy.
+This is the responsibility of every adult involved in football, thus every club is required to endorse and adhere to The WCFA's Safeguarding Children Policy.

-The Association recognises its responsibility to safeguard the welfare of children and young people who play or participate in football by protecting them from abuse and harm.
-The Association is committed to working to provide a safe environment for all children and young people to participate in the sport to the best of their abilities for as long as they choose to do so.
+The WCFA recognises its responsibility to safeguard the welfare of children and young people (CYP) who play or participate in football by protecting them from abuse and harm.